-This documentation of 4D-Var and 3D-FGAT serves as a scientific guide to the data assimilation codes within ECMWF's Integrated Forecasting System (IFS).
+This documentation of 4D-Var serves as a scientific guide to the data assimilation code within ECMWF's Integrated Forecasting System (IFS).
 The documentation is divided into a number of chapters.
 This first chapter provides an overview of ECMWF's data assimilation system, a brief history of its evolution and a description of the basic scientific formulation.

-The second chapter describes the practical implementation of the multi-resolution incremental method for 4D-Var data assimilation (used operationally since January 2003, Cy25r3), and the solution algorithm including minimization and preconditioning.
-The 3D-FGAT configuration as used in the production of ERA-40 (Uppala et al., 2005) and operationally in the so-called Boundary-Condition suite is described in Chapter 3.
+The second chapter describes the practical implementation of the multi-resolution incremental method for 4D-Var data assimilation (the multi-resolution version has been used operationally since January 2003, Cy25r3), and the solution algorithm including minimization and preconditioning.
+The tangent linear physics that is an important part of the variational algorithm is described in Chapter 3.
 Thereafter follows a description of the background term (Chapter 4) and a chapter on observation operators and the organisation of observation cost-function calculations for conventional and satellite data (Chapter 5).
-Chapter 6 deals with the computation and cycling of background and analysis errors and Chapter 7 is on initialization and control of gravity waves.
+Chapter 6 deals with the computation and cycling of background and analysis errors including the recent use of EDA variances.
+Chapter 7 is on control of gravity waves in the minimization cycle.
 Diagnostic tools for investigation of the performance of the assimilation system are described in Chapter 8.
 The modules for observation selection, quality control and screening are described in Chapter 9 and Chapter 10.
 Chapter 11 describes the land surface analysis, including the screen level parameters, the soil analysis and the snow analysis, Chapter 12 describes the sea surface temperature and sea-ice analysis.
 Finally Chapter 13 provides summary information about the main unix-scripts and important files, and a schematic of the data flow between the various jobs steps that constitute a data assimilation cycle.